faanross/faanross.github.io/content/posts/course01.md

 | 1.2 | Requirements |
 | 1.3 | Hosted Hypervisor |
 | 1.4 | VM Images |

-I am actually lacking a broader overview of this speciufic course

 And that's all you need to know, so now, without any further preamble, ***LET'S GET TO IT***.